itsdarksmile/thkbrute/README.md

 # thkbrute

-hoe to run it.
-the tool is made for only BD-THK members.
+this tool is made for only BD-THK members.
 If anyone do any illegal activities the author
 Isn't responsible.